MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 AG: For those who don't know what that is, could you describe it briefly?
 {: .interviewer }

 HJ: Well, that's the name of our first show officially as Igudesman & Joo.
 It's crazy because I've been trying to describe this show for 14 years and now, being put on the spot again, you would have thought by now I'd have some perfect press statement.
-You know, "It is..." and just have it rehearsed. <span class="important">I think it's impossible to describe because in a way there's nothing like it.</span> On the other hand, you could say that what we do is very retro because if you study the historical documents and you look at how concerts would happen in the times of [Mozart](https://en.wikipedia.org/wiki/Mozart), [Beethoven](https://en.wikipedia.org/wiki/Beethoven), and [Liszt](https://en.wikipedia.org/wiki/Liszt), they were much more open.
+You know, "It is..." and just have it rehearsed. <span class="important">I think it's impossible to describe because in a way there's nothing like it.</span> On the other hand, you could say that what we do is very retro because if you study the historical documents and you look at how concerts would happen in the times of [Mozart&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Mozart), [Beethoven&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Beethoven), and [Liszt&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Liszt), they were much more open.
 {: .interviewee }

 There are very famous documented examples.
 For example, the world premiere of Beethoven's violin concerto--this is quite a well-known story in the classical world.
-The violinist who was performing, his name was [Franz Clemen](https://en.wikipedia.org/wiki/Franz_Clement)--in between movements he was performing tricks with his bow, like playing the violin upside-down, undoing the hair [in the bow], doing tricks with his bow--<span class="important">the kind of thing that would be just frowned upon today.
+The violinist who was performing, his name was [Franz Clemen&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Franz_Clement)--in between movements he was performing tricks with his bow, like playing the violin upside-down, undoing the hair [in the bow], doing tricks with his bow--<span class="important">the kind of thing that would be just frowned upon today.
 It would be just scandalous, but this was authentic.
 People talk about "authenticity" and the "authentic movement," but *that* was authentic.</span> Also, people stank.
 They didn't take showers.
 You know, there's this whole movement, at least in the classical world, about authentic period instruments and playing...
 {: .interviewee }

 AG: Right, romanticizing everything...